-Kung Fu Articles by
+Kung Fu Articles by Yap Leong

-Monkey Sage
+Monkey God

 Kung Fu Lineage as appeared in Kung Fu Secrets No.1 - Yap Leong